intelligent-environments-lab/ProfileClustering/README.md

 1. Data collection

 - With multiple data sources (i.e., UTEXAS, MIT, PECAN, IRELAND, GENOME, ...), we choose .hdf5 data format to deal with a large size dataset.
 All the raw datasets are uploaded externally due to the limitation of uploading size.
-The transformation process is described in this Jupyter notebook ([Transformation(csv > hdf5)](Transformation_Code.ipynb)).
-After running transformation code, we would get a complete hdf5 file for the whole dataset, and this dataset has 4 attributes (i.e., location, industry, sub-industry, primary space usage, SQFT, EUI)
+The transformation process is conducted by two stages.
+After running two ipython notebook below, we would get a complete hdf5 file for the whole dataset.

+- [data_collection_1](data_collection_1.ipynb) : Read temporal dataset and metadata (i.e., Industry, Sub-industry, Primary usage type, Region, Area) to generate .hdf5 file.

+- [data_collection_2](data_collection_2.ipynb) : Explain outlier prunning method and apply [loadshape library](https://pypi.python.org/pypi/loadshape/) to fill outliers.
+In addition, Energy use intensity (kBtu/sqft) is calculated and stored as metadata.

 2. Preprocessing